Horizon Complete Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 - Horizon Complete Large Breed Puppy

-Horizon Complete Large Breed Puppy was selected to represent the others in the line for this review.
+Horizon Complete All Life Stages was selected to represent the other products in the line for this review.

 Dry Dog Food